LouisaBarrett/weathertalk/README.md

   .then(data => console.log(data));
 ```

 We can see that the `fetch()` method takes an argument of the path to the resource you would like to fetch, and then returns a promise which contains the response.
-Let's try it with the url we defined above.
+This is what is being logged to the console in the last line.
+In this example, the path to the resource we was to fetch is `http://example.com/sample.json` Let's try it out with the url for the OpenWeather API we defined above using our unique API key.

 In your JavaScript file, write the following function: